 Don’t assume that the developer has made a mistake and hence you can use harsh words.
 Before reporting, it is equally important to check if the same bug has been reported or not.

 A duplicate bug is a burden in the testing cycle.
 Check out the whole list of known bugs.
 At times, the developers may be aware of the issue and ignore it for future releases.
 Tools like Bugzilla, which automatically searches for duplicate bugs, can also be used.
 However, it is best to manually search for any duplicate bug.

-Also, bear in mind that a bug report would be preserved for future use and should be well written with the required information.
+Also, bear in mind that bug reports will be preserved for future use and should be well-written with the required information.
 Use meaningful sentences and simple words to describe your bugs.
 Don’t use confusing statements that waste the time of the reviewer.